xmatters/xm-labs-step-msteam-channels/README.md

 The usual use here would be to have xMatters create a new channel dedicated to the resolution of a newly discovered issue, perhaps when xMatters is initiated automatically by some monitoring tool or perhaps when a Major Incident is newly declared.
 If you find other uses for this though please let us know!

 **FAQ**
-1. *Can we create a team dynamically?*  Yes it's been done but we don't do it here.
+1. *Can we create a team dynamically?*

+  Yes it's been done but we don't do it here.
 If that's something you want to do please ask xMatters Support nicely :o)

-1. *I don't want to do this straight into my prod Office 365, where can I test it?*  You can't test in a Free Teams, it is missing some important elements.
-You can create a Office 365 Trial and test it there though.
+1. *I don't want to do this straight into my prod Office 365, where can I test it?*

+ You can't test in a Free Teams, it is missing some important elements.
+You can create a Office 365 Trial and test there though.
 See [Free versions of MS Teams and the Office 365 Trial Subscription](#free-versions-of-ms-teams-and-the-office-365-trial-subscription)

 This is repo makes part fo the [xMatters Labs Flow Steps](https://github.com/xmatters/xMatters-Labs-Flow-Steps) parent repo.